Higher Lees Farmhouse

-Higher Lees Farmhouse is an historic building in the English parish of Bowland Forest Low, Lancashire.
+Higher Lees Farmhouse is a historic building in the English parish of Bowland Forest Low, Lancashire.
 It is Grade II listed, built around 1780, and is in sandstone with a slate roof, in two storeys and two bays.
 The windows have three lights and are mullioned.
 There is a central porch formed by sandstone slabs, and the doorway has a plain surround.

 A Lower Lees Farmhouse, which is also Grade II listed, is located about 1 mile to the southwest.